 Rest: stick to a strict 60 seconds between sets and 2 minutes between movements.
 This means, at its longest, the workout should take around 40 minutes.
 This makes it incredibly time-efficient.

-How long should I do this three-lift workout for?
+How long to do this three-lift workout for

 The longer the better.
 I think there are enough ways to progress within this workout to see you progressing for a minimum of six months.
 That may scare some people but equally you will reap the rewards.
 So long as there is an element of progression in each session (more reps, another set, more control, more weight) you will see continued progress for a long time.